percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 If there is a need to encrypt one or more RTP header extensions hop-by-hop, an encryption key is derived from the hop-by-hop SRTP master key to encrypt header extensions as per [@!RFC6904].
-This will still give the switching MDD visibility into header extensions, such as the one used to determine audio level [@RFC6464] of conference participants.
+This will still give the Media Distributor visibility into header extensions, such as the one used to determine audio level [@RFC6464] of conference participants.
 Note that when RTP header extensions are encrypted, all hops - in the untrusted domain at least - will need to decrypt and re-encrypt these